DavidVendrami/Vendrami_etal._Nacella_CGP/README.md

 # Vendrami_etal._Nacella_CGP
 Code availability for analysis of Nacella CGP

-Within this repository there are the codes for the analysis of the Nacella CGP work that is currently under review.
-It should soon appear on bioRxiv.
+Within this repository there is the code used to perform the analyses of the Nacella CGP work from Vendrami et al. that is currently under review.
+It should soon appear on bioRxiv though.

 This repository is definitely a work still in progress and I deeply apologize to anybody who will find it hard to follow the scripts (as a good deal of them is without proper comments...).
-Please do not hesitate to contact me at david.vendrami@edu.unife.it for clarifications that I will be happy to provide promptly.
+Please do not hesitate to contact me at david.vendrami@edu.unife.it for clarifications that I will be very happy to provide promptly.

 The file names should be self explanatory, but here a quick overview:
 BayPass.r contains the code for running the scan for ourlier loci implemented in BayPass